Lebed-kun/prompt-ql/README.md

 <img src="./readme-content/custom-llama-model/result.png" />

-## Post-process answer from LLM with user defined functions
+## Post-process answer from ML agent with user defined functions
 You can define your own functions for query program.
-This allows you to prettify LLM output for example:
+This allows you to prettify ML agent output for example:
 ```
 import (
 	"fmt"